Demands of the ANCT Program

 The care for and cleaning of animal enclosures requires physical work of bending, lifting and walking large amounts.
 Students should be able to do some moderately heavy lifting (up to 50 pounds) and work outdoors in a wide range of weather conditions, including heat, cold and rain.

-Students not only work with the animals at America's Teaching Zoo, but also help to educate the public that attends the zoo about the importance of wildlife conservation.
+Students not only work with the animals at The Teaching Zoo, but also help to educate the public that attends the zoo about the importance of wildlife conservation.
 This is done with Wildlife Education Programs or Shows performed in front of large crowds of all ages.
 A foundation of public speaking is strongly suggested and developed in course curriculum throughout the program.

 Other